Truebird0109/Truestrike/README.md

 # Truestrike

-Truestrike is a Python‐based automation framework for web reconnaissance and vulnerability assessment.
+Truestrike is a Python-based automation framework for web reconnaissance and vulnerability assessment.
 It streamlines the process of mapping a target application’s attack surface, performing directory and file enumeration, analyzing static assets, and testing for common injection vulnerabilities.

 ## Key Features

 - **Modular Design**
-  Each major step—reconnaissance, directory enumeration, static analysis, vulnerability scanning and full‐pipeline execution—is encapsulated in its own module, allowing you to run and extend only the components you need.
+  Each major step—reconnaissance, directory enumeration, static analysis, vulnerability scanning, and full-pipeline execution—is encapsulated in its own module, allowing you to run and extend only the components you need.

 - **Reconnaissance**
-  • DNS resolution and subdomain discovery
+  - DNS resolution and subdomain discovery
-  • WHOIS lookup and basic banner grabbing
+  - WHOIS lookup and basic banner grabbing
-  • Passive and active reconnaissance options
+  - Passive and active reconnaissance options

 - **Directory and File Enumeration**
-  • Customizable wordlists for brute‐forcing paths
+  - Customizable wordlists for brute-forcing paths
-  • Optional 403 bypass techniques
+  - Optional 403 bypass techniques
-  • Configurable depth and thread pool size for large targets
+  - Configurable depth and thread pool size for large targets

 - **Static Asset Analysis**
-  • JavaScript and CSS scraper for extracting inline code and configuration snippets
+  - JavaScript and CSS scraper for extracting inline code and configuration snippets
-  • Identification of hard‐coded endpoints, tokens, and API keys
+  - Identification of hard-coded endpoints, tokens, and API keys
-  • Preliminary mapping of client-side logic and routes
+  - Preliminary mapping of client-side logic and routes

 - **Vulnerability Scanning**
-  • XSS and SQL Injection payload delivery with basic response checks
+  - XSS and SQL Injection payload delivery with basic response checks
-  • Time-based SQLi tests for blind vulnerabilities
+  - Time-based SQLi tests for blind vulnerabilities
-  • SSRF and SSTI payload templates
+  - SSRF and SSTI payload templates
-  • Extensible payload library for custom tests
+  - Extensible payload library for custom tests

 - **Full-Automation Mode**
   A single entry point (`full_auto.run()`) that orchestrates all available modules in sequence, allowing rapid end-to-end testing.